 The products and services that your reps recommend must be relevant to the customer’s needs.
 Your agents should show their desire to fill the needs and solve the problem through the additional product they offer.
-Basically, they should avoid forcing a customer to buy an image processing software if he only called to seek help with his faulty keyboard.
+They should avoid forcing a customer to buy an image processing software if he only called to seek help with their faulty keyboard.

 How can your agents tell what the customer needs?
 They have to listen attentively to the current situation and not rely too much on past problems and purchases in the customer’s call history.

 It may not be the best time to make an offer at the start of the call when the problem has yet to be solved and when the customer is still frustrated.
 Solving the customers’ tech problem must still be the primary concern, so the offer would be better made toward the end of the call after the issue has been cleared and when the customer is more receptive.
 At that point, the caller will likely be satisfied and now be in a position to trust in your brand.

 Technical support call center can balance cross-selling quotas and customer service quality if its tech support representatives listen closely to what the customers need and only offer additional solutions when one is needed.

 Your company needs a customer support team that understands the customers enough to satisfy their needs while opening up other opportunities for your brand.
 Contact Open Access BPO today so we can start building a program that does both.